 Sun 10 March, 1pm - 5pm

 Move over Heston, there’s a new organism in town and it goes by the name of S. Cerevisiae.
-Participants were able to enjoy the fermented fruits from our edible Lab and find out about its inhabitants – Saccharomyces Carlsbergensis (Beer), Lactobacillus Sanfrancencis (Sourdough) and Aspergillus Oryzae (Sake, Miso, Amazake, etc.) amongst others.
+Participants will be able to enjoy the fermented fruits from our edible Lab and find out about its inhabitants – Saccharomyces Carlsbergensis (Beer), Lactobacillus Sanfrancencis (Sourdough) and Aspergillus Oryzae (Sake, Miso, Amazake, etc.) amongst others.

 Cocktails and Canapés – an evening exploring genetics and flavour (Over 18s only)